 While regular maintenance and occasional roof repair are still important, there are other ways your roof can add more energy efficiency to your home.
 After all, a well-made roof doesn’t just protect your home from the changing weather, it also helps reduce your monthly energy bills.
-If you’re looking to improve your roof’s energy efficiency, Sully-Jones Roofing shares a few tips that can help you out:
+If you’re looking to improve how energy-efficient your roof is, Sully-Jones Roofing shares a few tips that can help you out:

 Select the Right Shingle Color